vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

 1. For the **Storage account** field, select the **staz220training{your-id}** storage account.

-    This account was created by the lab17-setup.azcli script.
-If it is not listed in the dropdown, you may need to create an account manually (check with your instructor).
+    This account was created as part of the lab configuration in exercise 1.
+If it is not listed in the dropdown, you may need to create an account manually.

 1. On the **Diagnostic settings** blade, under **Category details**, click **Connections**, and then click **DeviceTelemetry**.